MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopatch/deploy/windows-autopatch-device-registration-overview.md

 If you want to move devices to different deployment rings (either service or software update-based), after Windows Autopatch's deployment ring assignment, you can repeat the following steps for one or more devices from the **Registered** tab.

 > [!IMPORTANT]
-> It's only supported to move devices in between deployment rings within the same Autopatch group.
-It's not supported to move devices in between deployment rings across different Autopatch groups, if you try to select a device that belongs to one Autopatch group, and another device that belongs to a different Autopatch group, you receive the following error message on the top right corner of the Microsoft Intune portal: "**An error occurred.
+> You can only move devices in between deployment rings within the **same** Autopatch group.
+You can't move devices in between deployment rings across different Autopatch groups.
+If you try to select a device that belongs to one Autopatch group, and another device that belongs to a different Autopatch group, you receive the following error message on the top right corner of the Microsoft Intune portal: "**An error occurred.
 Please select devices within the same Autopatch group**.

 **To move devices in between deployment rings:**